Website privacy notice

 This is the privacy notice of Off The Wall Squash CIC.
-In this document, “we”, “our”, or “us” refer to Off The Wall Squash.
+In this notice, “we”, “our”, or “us” refer to Off The Wall Squash.

 We are company number 9202669 registered in England.